lupyuen/lupyuen.github.io/src/riscv.md

 -   And hopefully we learnt a little __RISC-V Assembly__!

-NuttX is a tiny operating system, perfect for experimenting with RISC-V gadgets.
+We've seen that NuttX is a tiny operating system, perfect for experimenting with RISC-V gadgets.
 We'll do this and much more in the upcoming articles!

 [(We welcome __your contribution__ to Apache NuttX RTOS)](https://lupyuen.github.io/articles/pr)